OpenEvalProject/evals/manuscripts/elife-56376/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/56376/elife-56376-fig2-v2.jpg)

-**Figure 2.:** C. elegans coq-2 gene model.(A) The coq-2 gene contains two mutually exclusive exons, 6e (blue box) and 6a (red box), that are alternatively spliced (blue and red lines, respectively) generating two COQ-2 isoforms.
+**Figure 2.:** (A) The coq-2 gene contains two mutually exclusive exons, 6e (blue box) and 6a (red box), that are alternatively spliced (blue and red lines, respectively) generating two COQ-2 isoforms.
 Light gray boxes represent coding sequences of exons 1–5 and 7–8, black lines represent introns, and dark gray boxes denote 5´and 3´ untranslated regions of exons 1 and 8.
 (B) Alternative splicing of COQ-2 changes the enzyme core.
 The sequences of C. elegans coq-2a and coq-2e were threaded onto the crystal structure of the apo-form of the Aeropyrum pernix COQ-2 homolog (PDB: 4OD5) in Chimera using Modeller.
 The region switched by mutually exclusive alternative splicing is shown magenta color.
 (C) The alternative exons found in all RQ-synthesizing species have two residues that are invariant (L204 and S243 show in cyan; C. elegans numbering) that are near the binding site of the two substrates.
 Substrates are the polyprenyl tail (dark green; geranyl S-thiolodiphosphate in the crystal structure), and the aromatic ring (light green; p-hydroxybenzoic acid [4HB] in the crystal structure).
 Note that COQ-2 is rotated from panel B to panel C for clarity.

 To examine how the alternative splicing of COQ-2 might affect its function, we threaded the predicted COQ-2a and COQ-2e protein sequences onto the solved crystal structure of the archaean A. pernix COQ-2 ortholog (PDB:4OD5).
 We found that the splicing change causes a switch in two α-helices at the core of the COQ-2 structure (Figure 2B).
 This is a region of the protein that is believed to form a hydrophobic tunnel along which aromatic substrates must pass to the active site for the key polyprenylation reaction (Desbats et al., 2016), suggesting that the change in splicing could affect COQ-2 substrate selection and thus could explain a shift from UQ to RQ synthesis.
 We, therefore, examined whether similar COQ-2 alternative splicing is seen in parasitic helminths and how the different splice forms compare to COQ-2 sequences in parasite hosts which do not synthesize RQ.

-## Parasitic helminths have a distinct splice form of coq-2 that is not present in any of the parasitic hosts
+### Parasitic helminths have a distinct splice form of coq-2 that is not present in any of the parasitic hosts

 C. elegans has two major isoforms of coq-2 which resulted from mutually exclusive alternative splicing of two internal exons and affects the core of the enzyme.
 If this alternative splicing affects the choice of COQ-2 substrate and thus the switch from UQ to RQ synthesis, we reasoned that parasitic helminths that synthesize RQ should have a similar gene structure and that the hosts that do not synthesize RQ should not.
 We used both gene predictions and available RNA-seq data to examine the coq-2 gene structure and splicing in parasitic helminths and their hosts (human, sheep, cow, and rat, respectively; Figure 3).
 Since many of the parasite gene structures were not correctly annotated, all the relevant exon junctions in Figure 3 were manually annotated and confirmed with RNA-seq data (see Materials and methods).
 We note that while the alternative splicing of coq-2 in C. elegans we observe using RNA-seq has been validated by nanopore-based direct transcript sequencing, microarray analysis, and RT-PCR, the data on the other helminths only derives from RNA-seq and genome analysis.
 Although the same robust RNA-seq analysis pipeline has been used, it would be ideal to validate these changes in the future.
 Remarkably, we find a similar gene structure with the same mutually exclusive exons in all parasites known to synthesize RQ (Figure 3).
 Furthermore, annelids and mollusks are the only other phyla known to synthesize RQ and their coq-2 orthologs also show similar mutually exclusive alternative splicing of homologous exons and we only find evidence for alternative splicing between a coq-2a form and a coq-2e like form in animals that synthesize RQ.
 Crucially, no mammalian hosts show any evidence for this kind of alternative splicing of their coq-2 orthologs, nor do they have an e-like exon either in their gene predictions or genome sequences or in any available RNA-seq or direct transcriptome sequence data (human and mouse are shown as representatives in Figure 3).
 Note that the RNA-seq datasets are much deeper and more extensive in humans and mouse than in helminths, mollusks, or annelids, so this lack of evidence for such alternative splicing is unlikely to be due to a failure to detect such events due to low coverage transcriptome data.
 We conclude that the e-exon and the mutually exclusive alternative splicing of coq-2 is unique to animals that synthesize RQ and is not found in any other species.
 This suggests that this coq-2 alternative splicing could indeed be linked to the ability to synthesize RQ.

 ![Figure 3.](https://cdn.elifesciences.org/articles/56376/elife-56376-fig3-v2.jpg)

-**Figure 3.:** coq-2 orthologs in various species.Parasitic helminths, as well as annelids and mollusks, have two internal exons that are spliced in a mutually exclusive manner.
+**Figure 3.:** Parasitic helminths, as well as annelids and mollusks, have two internal exons that are spliced in a mutually exclusive manner.
 By contrast, humans and other hosts only have one exon that is homologous to exon 6a of C. elegans coq-2.
 The a-form exon (red) shares greater similarity to the exon present in species that do not synthesize RQ, while the e-form (blue) is present only in RQ-producing species.
 The genes used for each species are listed in Supplementary file 3.
 The gene structures shown are based on genome annotations but in many cases include manual reannotations — in all such cases, the manual annotations are confirmed with RNA-seq data.

 We aligned the two mutually exclusive exons across helminth species and compared them to the similar regions of their host COQ-2 sequences, and of other eukaryotes that cannot synthesize RQ (S. cerevisiae and S. pombe) (Figure 4).
 We find that all the coq-2a-specific exons are similar to the pan-eukaryotic COQ-2 sequence, whereas all the coq-2e-specific exons have a distinct sequence to this.
 We examined the alignments of the a- and e-specific exons and identified two residues that are strictly conserved in pan-eukaryotic COQ-2 sequences, Phe204 and Ala243 (C. elegans numbering), that are switched to a Leu and a Ser residue in all COQ2-e-specific exons that we examined (Figure 4).
 These residues sit very close to the substrates in the active site of the enzyme (Figure 2C) and we note that mutation of the equivalent Ala243 residue dramatically affects the ability of human COQ-2 to synthesize UQ (Desbats et al., 2016).
 Altogether these results suggest that animals that synthesize both UQ and RQ synthesize two forms of COQ-2 — one looks similar to that in all other eukaryotic species, whereas the other has a single exon that appears to be specific for species that synthesize RQ.
 To test whether these two COQ-2 isoforms have distinct roles in UQ and RQ synthesis, we turned to C. elegans.